 For complex commercial projects, Ørsted carries out a Rehearsal of Concept (ROC) drill.
 This is a practical method to visualise and rehearse the project’s execution while also removing the risk involved.

-By rehearsing on physical models and mockups, plans are visualised, rehearsed, and stress-tested before execution.
+Ørsted visualises, rehearses, and stress-tests plans before execution.
+Traditionally, they would carry this out on physical models and mockups.
 From this drill, a participant will get a clear view of the critical phases of the plan, a common understanding of the project, and a list of exact recommendations for improvements.

 The Hornsea Projects are four record-breaking offshore wind farms that Ørsted are operating, constructing, and developing off the East Coast in the North Sea.
 Hornsea Two (which was the subject of this ROC drill) will overtake Hornsea One as the world’s biggest offshore wind farm, powering well over 1.3 million UK homes.

-The planning phase of a project like Hornsea Two is absolutely critical to ensure that construction and commissioning are completed both quickly and efficiently.
+The planning phase of a project like Hornsea Two is absolutely critical.
+It ensures that construction and commissioning are completed both quickly and efficiently.
 This is not only to meet condensed programme schedules but to also ensure safety in an offshore environment.

-At Ørsted, ROC drills are routinely carried out to plan large scale construction and commissioning projects offshore.
-These usually involve upwards of 100 participants meeting together to review detailed diagrams spread out across the floor, with models being physically moved around as the team explores the programme and brings the planning processes together.
+At Ørsted, they routinely carry out ROC drills to plan large scale construction and commissioning projects offshore.
+These usually involve upwards of 100 participants meeting together to review detailed diagrams spread out across the floor.
+They then move physical models around as the team explores the programme and brings the planning processes together.

 Traditionally, that means a lot of stakeholders travelling to a single location.
-This wasn’t possible during the pandemic’s travel restrictions and social distancing rules.
-SimplyVideo were tasked with helping Ørsted employees continue working while following pandemic guidelines.
+This wasn’t possible during the pandemic’s travel restrictions and social distancing rules. Ørsted tasked SimplyVideo with helping employees continue working while following pandemic guidelines.
 This meant that the exact same thing had to happen, but this time virtually

-SimplyVideo and Realwear were deployed to allow Ørsted to take a first-person view of those who were physically in the room and present it to their team members virtually.
+SimplyVideo and Realwear deployed a solution to allow Ørsted to take a first-person view of those who were physically in the room and present it to their team members virtually.

 The solution was extremely simple to get working and Ørsted were incredibly happy with the results.
 It allowed 150 people to participate in the drill, connecting from Singapore, across Europe, and throughout the UK.
 The process also created carbon and cost efficiencies by reducing travel and kept vulnerable employees engaged in the process by enabling them to participate from home.